pdkim/sluggram/README.md

 ###### request
 * Expected Headers
   * Bearer authorization
-  * Content-Type: multipart/form-data
+  * Content-Type: multipart/form-data or application/json
 * Optional Body Fields
+  * an optional `image` filed with the users avatar image
+    * photo uploads are only posible for Content-Type: multipart/form-data
-  * a `bio` field containing string with the users bio
+  * an optional `bio` field containing string with the users bio
-  * a `image` filed with the users avatar image

 ###### response
 the response will return a JSON profile